 James W. Noe is a government attorney in Holland & Knight's Washington, D.C., and Houston offices.
-Mr. Noe provides legislative and regulatory advocacy to energy, oil and gas, construction and other industry clients in a broad range of transactions and disputes.
+Mr. Noe provides legislative and regulatory advocacy to energy, oil and gas, maritime, construction and other industry clients in a broad range of transactions and disputes.
+Mr. Noe also has a long history of representing buyers and sellers in complex merger, acquisition and disposition transactions.

 In addition, Mr. Noe has experience acting as lead negotiator and senior attorney in numerous transactions, including multibillion-dollar sales, acquisitions and mergers.
 He routinely conducts internal investigations and represents clients facing agency inquiries and law enforcement investigations involving Foreign Corrupt Practices Act (FCPA) securities law and other regulatory compliance matters.
 Mr. Noe also provides effective crisis and media management counsel.

-Over the course of his lengthy career, Mr. Noe has personally led and managed hundreds of multinational business formations, corporate launches, investment deals, commercial transactions and infrastructure projects.
+Over the course of his lengthy career, Mr. Noe has personally led and managed hundreds of multinational business formations, corporate launches, investment deals, commercial transactions and infrastructure projects around the world.
 Among his numerous high-profile engagements was his appointment as primary advocate and spokesman for energy-industry participants following the Macondo (Deepwater Horizon) oil spill.
-As executive director of the Shallow Water Energy Security Coalition, he testified regularly before U.S. Senate and House committees and held numerous meetings with agency leadership on issues facing exploration and development companies, drilling contractors and oilfield service companies.
+As executive director of the Shallow Water Energy Security Coalition, he testified regularly before U.S. Senate and House committees and held numerous meetings with congressional leaders, White House officials and agency leadership on issues facing exploration and development companies, drilling contractors and oilfield service companies.
 One of his many accomplishments while serving in this role was to persuade the federal government to end the impasse that had delayed the issuance of new shallow-water drilling permits and had threatened the financial viability of businesses across this vital sector.
-His advocacy on legal and regulatory issues has helped clients manage challenges and pursue opportunities across economic cycles.

-Early in his career as a litigator in the oil and gas drilling rig and vessel space, Mr. Noe successfully argued and won numerous cases before state and federal courts, including high-profile disputes heard in the U.S. Court of Federal Claims.
-After time in private practice, Mr. Noe was named merger and acquisition (M&A) counsel of a French-Dutch company based in Monaco, for which he led numerous cross-border business initiatives often involving property, operations and investments on multiple continents.
-Subsequently, he joined a leading global provider of oil and gas well services, where he served as chief corporate counsel and became a member of the executive management team overseeing matters in more than 140 countries, including significant operations in Russia and former republics of the Soviet Union.
+Early in his career as a litigator in the oil and gas drilling rig and vessel space, Mr. Noe successfully argued and won numerous cases before state and federal courts, including high-profile shipbuilding disputes heard in the U.S. Court of Federal Claims.
+After time in private practice, Mr. Noe was named merger and acquisition (M&A) counsel of a French-Dutch offshore oil and gas maritime and technology company based in Monaco, for which he led numerous cross-border business initiatives and acquisitions and dispositions often involving assets, operations and investments on multiple continents.
+Subsequently, he joined a leading global provider of oil and gas well services, where he served as chief corporate counsel and became a member of the executive management team overseeing matters in more than 140 countries, including significant operations in Latin America, the Middle East and Asia.

-Mr. Noe was one of the original members of the management team of Hercules Offshore Inc., joining as senior vice president, general counsel and chief compliance officer.
+Mr. Noe was one of the original members of the management team of Hercules Offshore Inc., joining as senior vice president, general counsel, chief compliance officer and secretary.
 In that role, he managed Hercules' initial public offering (IPO) and numerous follow-on offerings and built the public-company regulatory and compliance infrastructure.
 He was the lead negotiator on numerous acquisitions, divestitures and mergers worth billions of dollars cumulatively, including the company's $2.3 billion merger with TODCO.
 In his role as general counsel, he ensured compliance with U.S. Securities and Exchange Commission (SEC) regulations and was responsible for all regulatory affairs, public relations and risk management.

-- Represents large independent E&P company in appealing numerous Incidents of Non-Compliance (INCs) issued by Bureau of Safety and Environmental Enforcement (BSEE)
+- Represents a large independent E&P company in appealing numerous Incidents of Non-Compliance (INCs) issued by the Bureau of Safety and Environmental Enforcement (BSEE)

 - Represents a trade association made up of independent oil and gas companies seeking access to federal offshore leases and sensible oil and gas regulations